-The proposed geomodel is intended to serve as a an experimental setting for various imaging approaches with a special emphasise on multi-parameter waveform inversion techniques.
+The proposed geomodel is intended to serve as an experimental setting for various imaging approaches with a special emphasise on multi-parameter waveform inversion techniques.
 For this purpose, the size of geological features we introduce shall be detectable by seismic waves and span from tens of kilometres (major structural units building mantle, crust, volcanic ridges etc.) to tens of meters - namely to the order of smallest seismic wavelengths (sedimentary cover, subducting channel, thrusts and faults etc.).
 The structural complexity of the model is complemented by a broad range of physical parameters.
 Our approach incorporates deterministic, stochastic and empirical components at various stages of the model-building.
 The deterministic components cover the shape of the main geological units, as well as their projection into the third dimension.
 The stochastic components include small scale perturbations and random structure warping - introducing further spatial variation (Holliger et al., 1993; Goff and Holliger, 2003; Hale, 2013).
-The empirical components impose the physical parametrisation combine the physical parametrization of the model - V_p , V_s , ρ (density), Q_p , Q_s - in terms of the magnitude of subsequent parameters namely the magnitude and relations between them the subsequent parameters (Brocher, 2005; Wiggens et al., 1978; Zhang and Stewart, 2008).
+The empirical components combine the physical parametrization of the model - V_p , V_s , ρ (density), Q_p , Q_s - namely the magnitude and relations between the subsequent parameters (Brocher, 2005; Wiggens et al., 1978; Zhang and Stewart, 2008).
 Such a combination of structural and parametric variability is reflected by the anatomy of the seismic wavefield, making it suitable to benchmark different imaging approaches.
-We obtain the 3D cube through the projection of the initial 2D inline profile towards the strike direction of subduction, leading to realistic structure variations changes of the geological structure along the crossline extension of the model.
-The dimension of the final model equals to 175 km \times $100 \text{ km} \times 30 \text{ km}$ leading to $\sim 33.6e^9$ degrees of freedom in a Cartesian grid with a 25 m grid step.
-Therefore, apart from the challenges related to the seismic imaging reconstruction of the geologically complex setting, the model imposes significant computational burden in terms of seismic wavefield modelling.
+We obtain the 3D cube through the projection of the initial 2D inline profile towards the strike direction of subduction, leading to realistic changes of the geological structure along the crossline extension of the model.
+The dimension of the final model equals to 175 km \times 100 km \times 30 km leading to \sim 33.6e9 degrees of freedom in a Cartesian grid with a 25 m grid step.
+Therefore, apart from the challenges related to the reconstruction of the geologically complex setting, the model imposes significant computational burden in terms of seismic wavefield modelling.
 The large size of the computing domain can further contribute to the development of efficient forward/inverse problem solvers (time- frequency-domain wavefield modelling, eikonal and ray-tracing solvers etc.) dedicated for crustal-scale imaging.

-This article is organised as followfollows.
+This article is organised as follows.
 We start with the description of the geological units, which build the 2D curvilinear structural skeleton of the model.
 Then, we review how we project the 2D initial structure into the third dimension and how we introduce the visco-elastic properties in each structural units.
 Third, we describe the implementation of the stochastic components designed to introduce more structural heterogeneity.
 Finally, we present some simulations of OBS data in the 3D model with the finite difference and spectral element methods and we summarize the article with discussion and conclusion.